The Ministry of Labour & small business owners

-The Ministry of Labour and its agencies set workplace standards, which covers most workers in Ontario.
-The ministry’s mandate is to advance safe, fair, and harmonious labour practices to support the social and economic well-being of workers in the province.
+The Ministry of Labour is responsible for employment and labour issues for most workers in Ontario.
+The Ministry’s mandate is to advance safe and fair labour practices to support the social and economic well-being of workers in the province.

-What laws does the Ministry of Labour oversee?
+Responsibilities of the Ministry of Labour in Ontario

 - Employment Standards Act, 2000

 - Employment Protection for Foreign Nationals Act, 2009